wordofwarning/wordofwarning.org/current/2019-worksahead/raz/index.md

 #### Who is she?
 Jerusalem-born singer-songwriter Avital Raz has made a name for herself, singing politically engaging, strikingly original and fearless songs, to emerge as a distinctive and truly individual voice that speaks with a very real and potent self-expression.

-Avital studied at The School of Visual Theatre in Jerusalem, before embarking on a 20yr career as a singer/songwriter and musician.
-She has released seven albums of her own music; and has been performing with Rafiki Jazz for 3 years.
+Avital studied at The School of Visual Theatre in Jerusalem, before embarking on a 20 year career as a singer/songwriter and musician.
+She has released seven albums of her own music; and has been performing with Rafiki Jazz for three years.

 #### What people have said about her
 >*Funny at times, always feisty and possibly even a bit bonkers.
 It is likely to be one of the most compelling things you hear all year.* — The Herald Scotland